 As the morning went on, the crowds thinned and it was easy to find an open spot at the side of the trail.

 The viewing options don’t end once the last team of dogs disappeared down the trail.
-The teams follow a state snowmobile trail and anyone wanting to see more of the race need only pull off the road where the trail crosses a public road or at one of the check-points along the way.
+The teams follow a state snowmobile trail and anyone wanting to see more of the race need only pull off where the trail crosses a public road or at one of the check-points along the way.

 My next sight of the teams was near the first check-point, where I caught the last of the teams coming in.

-We had identified a good spot just up the road to watch the teams again after they left the checkpoint, but this was the end of the race for the Junior and Recreational racers and most of the rest of the teams had settled in for a long break.
+We had identified a good spot just up the road to watch the teams again after they left the checkpoint, but this was the end of the race for the Junior and Recreational racers and most of the other teams had settled in for a long break.
 So it was the end of the day’s race viewing for us.

-The race honors Anishinabe mail carrier John Beargrease, a man famous for his use of a team of dogs to carry the mail between Two Harbors and Grand Marais at the end of the 1800s.
+The race honors Anishinabe mail carrier John Beargrease, a man famous for his speed as he use of a team of dogs to carry the mail between Two Harbors and Grand Marais at the end of the 1800s.